KevinQMBui/Kickstarter-Classifier-and-Tableau/README.md

-# Kickstarter-Classifier-and-Tableau
+# Kickstarter-Classifier
 I cleaned and modified the "Kickstarter Project" dataset from Kaggle in order to implement a random forest machine learning model that can accurately predict whether a Kickstarter project will fail or succeed.
-In addition, I also made an interactive visualization on Tableau to analyze revenue and project state.

 [Kickstarter Dataset Link](https://www.kaggle.com/kemical/kickstarter-projects)